Axial-vector transition form factors of the baryon octet to the baryon decuplet with flavor SU(3) symmetry breaking: Results and discussion

-The radii for the $B_{10}\to B_8$ axial vector transitions give information on the behaviors of the corresponding form factors in the vicinity of $Q^2=0$.
 Table~\ref{tab:3} lists the results for the $\langle r^2\rangle_{B_{10}B_8}$.
 In the second column, we compare the current result for $\langle r^2\rangle_{\Delta N}$ with those from other works and found that the present result is in agreement with that from the $\chi$CQM~\cite{Barquilla-Cano:2007vds} whereas it is smaller than the other works.
 Note that as the strangeness $|S|$ increases, the magnitudes of the axial transition radii are reduced.
 So, we have the inequality relation